ccao-data/ptaxsim/README.md

     lower?
 What if I received a new exemption?
 -   How have tax bills changed in my area?
 Where does my tax money actually go?
 -   How do exemptions affect my tax bill?
-What if a new exemption is created?
+What if a current exemption amount is increased?
 -   How do TIF districts affect my tax bill?
 What if TIF districts did not exist?